How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 2. Restructure fees: tiered AUM percentages or flat retainers matching asset levels.

-4. Create a transmission calendar; automate reminders.
+4. Create a communication calendar; automate reminders.

 5. Adopt CRM platforms with get messaging (e.g., Financial Planning Cloud).